Tyrrrz/SpellingUkraine/readme.md

 ✅ **Project status: active**<sup>[[?]](https://github.com/Tyrrrz/.github/blob/master/docs/project-status.md)</sup>

 **SpellingUkraine** is a project that aims to promote the correct spelling of Ukrainian place names, personal names, and other words in English.
-It's comprised of a website where you can quickly look up how to write individual names, as well as a Twitter bot that detects typical mistakes online and corrects them automatically.
+It's comprised of a website where you can quickly look up how to write individual names, as well as a set of bots that detect typical spelling mistakes online and correct them automatically.

 ## Production

 - 🌐 Web app: [`https://spellingukraine.com`](https://spellingukraine.com) (hosted on [Vercel](https://vercel.com/tyrrrz/spellingukraine))
+- 🤖 Reddit bot: [`u/SpellingUkraine`](https://reddit.com/u/SpellingUkraine) (hosted on [Heroku](https://dashboard.heroku.com/apps/spellingukraine))
 - 🤖 Twitter bot: [`@SpellingUkraine`](https://twitter.com/SpellingUkraine) (hosted on [Heroku](https://dashboard.heroku.com/apps/spellingukraine))

 ## Development